SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Certain birthmarks

-• Skin condition called acanthosis nigricans
+• A skin condition called acanthosis nigricans

 Causes of hypopigmentation include: